mbmccormick/mbmccormick.github.io/contact/index.md

 title: Contact
 ---

-Feel free to contact me at any time, but please consult my [calendar](http://mbmccormick.com/calendar) before doing so, as I have a lot going on with school, my job, and my business.
+Feel free to contact me at any time, but please consult my [calendar](http://mbmccormick.com/calendar) before doing so as I have a lot going on with school, my job, and my business.
 I can be reached by email or phone and I’d be more than happy to answer any questions that you might have.

 Please note that I am no longer accepting any freelance work for the fall.
 I am currently at maximum capacity and will begin accepting work again early next year.